Become a Qualified Health Care Informatics Professional

 Learn to apply technologies and assist in the design, development and ongoing modification of computerized health care systems.
 Communicate effectively with both health care providers and IT professionals in this intensive one-year certificate program.
 The curriculum in this program focuses on data and knowledge management for health care systems developed and delivered by the University of San Diego's Hahn School of Nursing and Health Services.

 According to the U.S. Bureau of Labor Statistics, the job growth for informatics nurse specialists and medical records and health information technicians is expected to increase 21% from 2010-2020, faster than the average for all occupations.
-And, the 2013 Compensation Survey from Healthcare Information and Management Systems Society (HIMSS) indicates that the average salary for health care IT professionals is $113,269.
+And, the 2014 Compensation Survey from HealthITJobs confirms that health IT professionals can earn a great salary, obtain job security and achieve a high level of job satisfaction.

 For updated information in the field, read the San Diego Business Journal front-page story on the federal mandate requiring hospitals to install electronic medical record (EMR) systems; Medical Marketplace; and a 2014 San Diego Union Tribune front-page story on health care informatics, which points out that these days health care is all digital: Digital changes spawn new health careers.

 - Adeptly manage health care information systems

 - Recognize the specific business needs of health care organizations

 - Integrate health care information systems into clinical workflow and care delivery